 A number of studies conducted, determined some interesting findings.
 In case you didn’t know, here are seven ways that sexual harassment can harm your health:

-- Neck Pain: It’s been found that the sexual harassment victim experiences aches and pains more then the average person.
+It’s been found that the sexual harassment victim experiences aches and pains more than the average person.
 Women with neck pain were more likely to report unwanted sexual attention.

 Important note: If you experience any feelings of suicide or wanting to harm yourself, it’s important to seek help immediately.
 You can contact the National Suicide Prevention Hotline at 1 (800) 273-8255

-- Elevated Blood Pressure: A study conducted in 2008 determined a correlation between women who had been sexually harassed, having higher blood pressure then those who had not.
+A study conducted in 2008 determined a correlation between women who had been sexually harassed, having higher blood pressure than those who had not.
 Sexual harassment also has the ability to raise stress levels, so there’s a strong possibility that it could also impact cardiovascular health as well.

 Don’t let your harasser get away with the abuse.
-If you have been the victim of NYC workplace sexual harassment or discrimination, our team of New York City sexual harassment lawyers strongly urge you to reach out to our law firm for a free consultation.
+If you have been the victim of NYC workplace sexual harassment or discrimination, we strongly urge you to reach out to our law firm for a free consultation or call us at 800-807-2209 for a free consultation.
 You have every right under the law.
 You do not need to accept working in a hostile job environment.